jni/using-python-for-science/using-python-for-science/intro-to-environments.md

 I instead recommend that you treat this environment as untouchable, and always work in other environments.
-To reiterate: **never install packages into the base conda environment!** All other environments are disposable, but the base one is much harder to replace, so you should **only** change it to update conda itself, using `conda update --name base conda`.
+To reiterate: **never install packages into the base conda environment!** All other environments are disposable, but the base one is harder to replace, so you should **only** change it to update conda itself, using `conda update --name base conda`.

 ### Your first environment